 A balanced approach: Compassion.

 I recently did a mantra meditation with davidji, centred around awakening compassion.
 It made me reflect and inspired my latest mantra post on my Socials, I am compassionate.
-The big question is - is it about being compassionate towards others or yourself?
+The question is - is it about being compassionate towards others or yourself?

 Realising the value of self-compassion.